flatpak/xdg-desktop-portal/doc/website/index.md

   and passing an fd proves that the app inside the sandbox has access to the file to open it.

-When it comes to processes, passing pids around is not useful in a sandboxed world where apps are likely in their own pid namespace.
-And passing pids from inside the sandbox is problematic, since the app can just lie.
+When it comes to processes, passing PIDs around is not useful in a sandboxed world where apps are likely in their own PID namespace.
+And passing PIDs from inside the sandbox is problematic, since the app can just lie.

 ## Contributing